Gouthamve/geekon.tech/content/content/post/tsdb-as-a-lib.md

         ├── 000002
         └── 000003
 ```
 So `block-00000{1,4,5}` contain data in non-overlapping intervals of time.
-Now whenever a new datapoint is ingested, it is written to WAL and then added to an in-memory (head-)block.
+Now whenever a new datapoint is ingested, it is written to WAL and then added to an in-memory (head-)block (`block-000006`).
 Now after sometime, the data in memory is flushed to disk as another (persisted-) block like blocks 1, 4, 5.
 The smaller blocks are merged and compacted into larger blocks periodically.

 Now, if we go back to the parameters,

 **WALFlushInterval** is the time we sync the WAL to disk.
-When we say persist to WAL, we don't actually write to disk for every single datapoint, but instead write to the OS buffers and `fsync` them every `WALFlushInterval`.
+When we say persist to WAL, we don't actually write to disk for every single datapoint ingested, but instead write to the OS buffers and `fsync` them every `WALFlushInterval`.
 This means if the interval is `10s`, then incase of a crash, we might lose upto `10s` of data.
 By setting it to `0`, we always persist but that comes at a performance cost.

 **MinBlockDuration** is the duration after which we write a head-block is written out as a persisted block.
 After writing out an existing head-block, we just open another one.